 Percy Priest Lake

 Percy Priest Lake is a reservoir located in north-central Tennessee.
-The calm flat waters are a great spot to kayak, and it’s also just a stone’s throw from Nashville.
+The calm flat waters are a great spot to kayak, and it’s just a stone’s throw from Nashville.

 Fishing is popular year-round on Percy Priest Lake, and the lake has a variety of fish species, making it ideal for kayak anglers.